GreyGnome/EnableInterrupt/README.md

 There are a varying number of external interrupt pins on the different processors.
 The Uno supports only 2 and they are mapped to Arduino pins 2 and 3.
 The 2560 supports 6 usable, the Leonardo supports 5, and the ATmega1284p supports 3.
-These interrupts can be set to trigger on RISING, or FALLING, or both ("CHANGE") signal levels, or on LOW level.
+These interrupts can be set to trigger on one of three signal values: RISING, FALLING, or CHANGE (for both), or on LOW level.
 The triggers are interpreted by hardware, so by the time your user function is running, you know exactly which pin interrupted at the time of the event, and how it changed.
 On the other hand, as mentioned there are a limited number of these pins.

 ### Pin Change Interrupts
 On the Arduino Uno (and again, all 328p-based boards) and 644/1284-based boards,